35 years old

 Timothy Chiang began his musical pursuits early in his life.
 At the age of 5, he learnt the piano with his mother and at 9, Brian Blake taught him the violin.
 After receiving a number of prizes, he was awarded a music and academic scholarship to Scotch College in Melbourne, where he studied piano with Mikhail Solovei and violin with Leonid Zeyde.

-During his time at Scotch College, Timothy made his orchestral debut at the age of 14, where he performed Rachmaninoff’s Piano Concerto No. 2 in Melba Hall at the University of Melbourne and has also performed Liszt’s Piano Concerto No. 1 in Hamer Hall at the Arts Centre, Melbourne.
+During his time at Scotch College, Timothy made his orchestral debut at the age of 14, where he performed Rachmaninoff’s Piano Concerto No. 1 in Melba Hall at the University of Melbourne, as well as Liszt’s Piano Concerto No. 1 in Hamer Hall at Arts Centre Melbourne.

 After completing his secondary education, Timothy took a break from music to study dentistry at the University of Melbourne.
-After graduating, he returned to pursuing his music performance opportunities alongside his dentist career.
+After graduating, he returned to pursuing his music performance opportunities alongside his dental career.

 This is Timothy’s third time as a finalist in the Australian National Piano Award (previously 2016 and 2018).